Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

-To classify the ethical concern type of the posts, we used the GPT-4 engine and an existing ethical concerns taxonomy~\cite{olson2024best}.
+To classify the ethical concern type of the posts, we used the GPT-4 engine and an existing ethical concerns taxonomy~\citep{Tjikhoeri2024}.

-Each API request to GPT-4 (date accessed: August 2024) included a task prompt, definitions of the ethical concerns' categories, and an ethical concern post, \textit{windowed} to focus the text (see Figure~\ref{fig:sample_prompt} for an example).
-We developed the task prompt by referencing and summarizing our original annotation guide's key points (see Section~\ref{sec:manual_labeling}), which included the categories and definitions from previous work~\cite{olson2024best}.
+Each API request to GPT-4 (date accessed: August 2023) included a task prompt, definitions of the ethical concerns' categories, and an ethical concern post, windowed to focus the text (see Figure~\ref{fig:sample_prompt} for an example).
+We developed the task prompt by referencing and summarizing our original annotation guide's key points, which included the categories and definitions from previous work~\citep{Tjikhoeri2024, Olson2023}.
+The initial `set of user-informed ethical concerns' was developed by analyzing user feedback from the Google Play Store~\citep{Tjikhoeri2024}; it was later updated to reflect the ethical concerns present in Reddit data~\citep{Olson2023}.
+We used this updated version, tailored to Reddit data for our work (Table~\ref{table:taxonomy4}).
+Tjikhoeri et al.~\citep{Tjikhoeri2024}, through their coding approach, identified a single dominant ethical concern category.
+To streamline our analysis and focus on the primary ethical issues, we instruct the LLM to `return only the most relevant concern' (see Figure~\ref{fig:sample_prompt}).

 We reduced this initial list after manually inspecting a sample of 400 posts; we removed \textit{content theft, identify theft, accessibility,} and \textit{accountability} as they did not occur in the sample.
-See Table~\ref{table:taxonomy} for all considered categories.
+See Table~\ref{table:taxonomy4} for all considered categories.
 We also gave GPT-4 the option to label a post as `None.'
 In addition, we instructed GPT-4 to choose \textit{only one} label.